nohasalama/casting_agency_project/README.md

 # Full Stack Capstone Project

+This project is the final capstone project for the [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044)

 ## Casting Agency

 The Casting Agency models a company that is responsible for managing movies and actors.